 bars full field and SMPTE (split).
 The SMPTE bars are more useful.

-When digitizing source footage, it's always a good idea to capture some
+When capturing source footage, it's always good to capture some

-of the bars from the beginning of each reel.
+of the bars.
 This lets you check the

 Strive to get consistent audio- especially with dialog

 and narration.
 Don't just trust just your ears, but use the audio meter

 to make sure all of your clips reach the same level.
 For example, you